-At Hibu, we’re celebrating Black History Month by recognizing the achievements of African-Americans who have made significant contributions to science, technology, business and more.
+At Hibu, one way we’re celebrating Black History Month is by spotlighting African-Americans who have made significant contributions to science, technology, business and more.

 In 1958 Mary Jackson became the first African American female engineer to work at the National Aeronautics and Space Administration (NASA).
 Her story is told in the inspirational film, “Hidden Figures,” about a team of female African American mathematicians, including Mary Jackson, who served a vital role in helping Americans get into space during the early years of the U.S. space program.
 In June of 2020, NASA named the agency’s Washington headquarters in her honor.